 Insecurity cripples girls’ education opportunities in Haiti

 Girls in Haiti like Dialissa, 15, are struggling to get an education due to violence and food shortages.
-Plan International is responding to the crisis to help save lives and keep girls in school.

 “We can’t walk safely at any time of the night because of the situation in the country,” says 15-year-old Dialissa, who lives in the South East of Haiti with her godmother, 2 uncles and cousin.
 Her mother lives nearby and her father has recently migrated to the Dominican Republic in search of work.